Ashjha75/javaDEV/Spring/SomeBasics.md

 - `HAS-A` : Composition             (Loosely Coupled)

 We should only go for `Inheritance` When we need all the behaviour of parent class in child class.
-If we need few behaviour of parent class in child class then we should go for `Composition`.
+If we need little behaviour of parent class in child class then we should go for `Composition`.

 - `Composition vs. inheritance`: Most use cases can be solved through composition rather than inheritance, and use of composition is recommended when all services are not required.